cortexproject/cortex/docs/guides/caching.md

 ---
 title: "Caching in Cortex"
 linkTitle: "Caching in Cortex"
-weight: 1
+weight: 5
 slug: caching
 ---

-# Caching in Cortex

 Correctly configured caching is important for a production-ready Cortex cluster.
 Cortex has many opportunities for using caching to accelerate queries and reduce cost.
 Cortex can use a cache for:

+* The results of a whole query

+And for the chunk storage:

 * Individual chunks
-* The results of a whole query
 * Index lookups for one label on one day
 * Reducing duplication of writes.